-Each year the Osler Library offers a number of awards and travel grants to local and international historians, physicians, graduate and post-doctoral students, and others whose research touches upon the history of medicine.
-From now through 7 January 2019, we are accepting applications for the following awards/grants:
+Each year the Osler Library of the History of Medicine offers a number of awards and travel grants to local and international historians, physicians, graduate and post-doctoral students, and others whose research touches upon the history of medicine.
+From now through 10 January 2020, we are accepting applications for the following awards/grants:

 Additional information about terms, requirements, how to apply, previous winners, and general information about the Osler Library can be found here.
-The library’s collections are listed in the McGill Library Catalogue (classic or WorldCat Discovery) and the Osler Library Archives Collection website.
-Please note that all research in this grant cycle must be completed during the next fiscal year, 1 May 2019 – 30 April 2020.
+The library’s collections are listed in the McGill Library Catalogue and the Osler Library Archives Collection website.
+Please note that all research in this grant cycle must be completed during the next fiscal year, 1 May 2020 – 30 April 2021.
 We welcome all further inquiries at osler.library [at] mcgill.ca.

 PLEASE TAKE NOTE: since a roof fire in July 2018, the Osler Library has been temporarily located within the Rare Books division of McGill University Library, on the 4th floor of the McLennan Library Building.
 This affects our location only; all materials are available.